pardio1/tag-analysis-generator/README.md

 - Simple design to help developers modify program to work with other datasets
 - Lightweight: Get up and running within 10 minutes on a toaster; no data-specific machine learning training/smoothing needed!

-> [!INFO]
+> [!NOTE]
 > This is the public/demo release of TAG.
 >
 > This demo is geared towards a publicly-available Stack Overflow scrape of 1.2 million questions containing 3.7 million instances of ~37,000 unique tags.
 >
-> The [Perfomance section](#performance) of this README goes into detail about the algorithms used by TAG, including solutions to bottlenecks encountered with private datasets.
+> The [Performance section](#performance) of this README goes into detail about the algorithms used by TAG, including solutions to bottlenecks encountered with private datasets.

 ## How To Use